Zucchini Rice Casserole (Brown Rice!)

-A mix of whole wheat Panko bread crumbs (these are the kind I buy) with some herbs, spices, and more Parmesan gives this a crispy crust that seals the deal and makes this recipe a total winner.
+A mix of whole wheat panko bread crumbs (these are the kind I buy) with some herbs, spices, and more Parmesan gives the casserole a crispy crust that seals the deal and makes this recipe a total winner.

 You all know I’m a girl that loves roasted vegetables, but every once in awhile I get down with a casserole like this zucchini rice casserole.
 Try these recipes:

 - 8 cups sliced zucchini (about 2.5 pounds)

 - 1 cup chopped yellow onion

 - 1/2 cup plain Greek yogurt (nonfat is fine)